opentok/opentok-rtc/README.md

   The default value is 'Vonage Video Conferencing'.

 * `introText` (config.json) / `INTRO_TEXT` (environment variable) -- The text displayed under
   the application name in the precall widget.
-The default value is 'Welcome to Video Conferencing'
+The default value is 'Welcome to Video Conferencing'.

+* `introFooterLinkText` (config.json) / `INTRO_FOOTER_LINK_TEXT` (environment variable) -- The text
+  for the optional link displayed under the intro text in the precall widget.
+If no value is specified (or if it is set the an empty string), no link is displayed.
+The default value is ''.

+* `introFooterLinkUrl` (config.json) / `INTRO_FOOTER_LINK_URL` (environment variable) -- The URL
+  for the optional link displayed under the intro text in the precall widget.
+The default value is ''.

 * `helpLinkText1` (config.json) / `HELP_LINK_TEXT_1` (environment variable) -- The text
   for the first help link displayed after "Need help?" at the top of the precall widget.